Militants kill 20 soldiers, 40 civilians in northeast Nigeria attacks

 The sources said hundreds of civilians were injured in the crossfire, overwhelming the local hospital and forcing some of the injured to lay outside the facility awaiting help.

-The militants also burned down the United Nations’ humanitarian hub in the area and set on fire the local police station.
-Fighters distributed letters to residents, in the local Hausa language, warning them not to work with the military or international aid groups.
+The sources said the militants also set fire to the local police station and burned down the United Nations’ humanitarian hub in the area, although a UN spokesperson said the facility sustained only light damage.
+Fighters distributed letters to residents, in the local Hausa language, warning them not to work with the military, white Christian westerners or other “non-believers”.

 Militants also entered Nganzai at about the same time on Saturday, according to two residents and one Civilian Joint Task Force (CJTF) fighter.
 They arrived on motorcycles and in pickup trucks and killed more than 40 residents, the sources said.